The challenges of sustainable development in the polycrisis era

 The term polycrisis describes a situation in which different, yet interdependent risks occur simultaneously.
 These risks interact with each other with the result that their joint impact is much greater than the impact they would have individually.
 The World Economic Forum coined the term at the beginning of 2023, anticipating a scenario characterized by the climate crisis, the scarcity of natural resources, and the deterioration of international cooperation.

 In the last few years, the aftermath of COVID has compounded problems in the global supply chain, the war in Ukraine, the energy crisis, and the loss of biodiversity.
 Meanwhile, attempts have been made to consolidate the green transition, and new challenges to governance have emerged due to the fragmentation of the world order.
-In the case of Europe, this turbulent period has undermined efforts to decarbonize and to reflect on the continent's industrial and defense model.
+In the case of Europe, this turbulent period full of polycrisis examples has undermined efforts to decarbonize and to reflect on the continent's industrial and defense model.

 The polycrisis involves the interaction of various risks which have a greater impact than the sum of their parts